nzakas/understandinges6/manuscript/10-Promises.md

 };
 ```

 In this code, `console.log("Clicked")` will not be executed until `button` is clicked.
-When `button` is clicked, the function assigned to `onclick` is added to the back of the task queue and will be executed when all other tasks ahead of it are complete.
+When `button` is clicked, the function assigned to `onclick` is added to the back of the job queue and will be executed when all other jobs ahead of it are complete.

 Events work well for simple interactions such as this, but chaining multiple separate asynchronous calls together becomes more complicated because you must keep track of the event target (`button` in the previous example) for each event.
 Additionally, you need to ensure all appropriate event handlers are added before the first instance of an event occurs.
 For instance, if `button` in the previous example was clicked before `onclick` is assigned, then nothing will happen.